-First, don’t buy a house if you're not financially ready to buy a house.
+Don't buy a house if you're not financially ready to buy a house.
 Most students and residents shouldn't be buying houses.
 Period.
-3-5 years is usually only enough time to break even on it.
+3-5 years (closer to 5, really) is usually only enough time to break even on it.
 Despite what you think now, it would be unusual for you to continue living in it on an attending salary even if you stay in the same area, which you probably won't.
 Plus, you really don't get any significant tax breaks for owning a home until you're an attending.
 If you don't have 20% of the value of the home saved up, you should really think long and hard about whether you should be renting instead of owning.
+(If you still decide to go forward with it, at least use a doctor mortgage and avoid PMI.)
 That would be a very rare medical student/resident, or even a new attending.

 There's nothing that says doctors have to live in big, nice houses.
-I mean, you don't want a house where people are getting shot out front, but you don't have to live at the top of Snob Hill either.
-If your payment with a 15 year fixed-interest mortgage is more than 20% of your salary, you're probably buying too much house.
+I mean, you don't want a house where people are getting shot out front, but you don't have to live at the top of Snob Hill, either.
+If your payment with a 15-year fixed-interest mortgage is more than 20% of your salary, you're probably buying too much house.
 Yes, I know housing costs a lot in Manhattan and San Francisco.
 Yes, you can probably spend more than 20% without going broke.
-Yes, it probably isn't the end of the world if you get a 30 year mortgage instead of a 15 year.
+Yes, it probably isn't the end of the world if you get a 30-year mortgage instead of a 15-year.
 But realize that the more you spend on housing, the less you'll have for other consumption items or vacations, and the longer you'll have to work until retirement.

 Usually, if you have a decent income and you didn't get too much house, this part is easy.
 People usually only have to get creative with their mortgage when they haven't followed the first two points above.
-30 year mortgages cost more.
-Complicated mortgages like interest-only, balloon payments, ARMs etc usually cost more in the long run.
+30-year mortgages cost more.
+Complicated mortgages like interest-only, balloon payments, and some types of adjustable-rate mortgages often cost more in the long run.
 Not putting 20% down costs more, no matter what they call that cost.
-(It can take the form of PMI, higher interest rate, higher closing costs, more points but be assured that cost is there.)
+(It can take the form of PMI, higher interest rate, higher closing costs, more points, but be assured that cost is there.)

 Most of us are pretty familiar with this one.
-Interest rates now are far more costly than they were when I graduated just a few years ago.
-They basically start at 6.8%, which is really pretty unfair given that all other interest rates have fallen dramatically.
-I mean, you can get a mortgage right now at 3% but you have to pay double that to go to college?
 Although these loans go away if you die, they, like taxes owed, cannot be discharged in bankruptcy court.
 The key here is to minimize the damage.
 If you have some assets, use them for medical school.
 If your parents, grandparents, or rich uncle can help, accept it and vow to pay it forward later.
 Spend as little as you possibly can when you're living on borrowed money.
 Remember that by the time you pay them off, things you buy may really end up costing you two or three times the sticker price.

-The money you save driving beaters isn't limited to the purchase price either.
+The money you save driving beaters isn't limited to the purchase price, either.
 They're usually economy cars, so you save on gas.
 You save on insurance because you only need liability coverage.
-You save on licensing fees and believe it or not, you save on repairs.
+You save on licensing fees and, believe it or not, you save on repairs.
 Not only are parts cheaper on inexpensive sedans, but you also save by avoiding repairs in the first place.
-When you have a new car you feel like you need to get every dent and ding and broken electric mirror fixed.
-But no one fixes a dent on a $1000 car.
+When you have a new car, you feel like you need to get every dent and ding and broken electric mirror fixed.
+But no one fixes a dent on a $1,000 car.
 Plus, if you get hit due to the fault of someone else, you make a profit.
 It doesn't take much to total a beater.
 A fender-bender will usually do it.
 And insurance companies will usually pay you more for the car than you can sell it for.
-I had one car I bought at auction for $8500 and drove for 4 years before it was totalled.
-I think the insurance company paid us $8000 for it.
+I had one car I bought at auction for $8,500 and drove for 4 years before it was totaled.
+I think the insurance company paid us $8,000 for it.
 Cost of ownership? $125 a year.
 Not too bad.
-I might have been able to sell it for $5-6000 if I was lucky.
+I might have been able to sell it for $5-6,000 if I was lucky.